 - Learn to love the expectant parents too.
 In some situations, you may be able to meet the expectant parents and get to know them.
 Don’t shy away from this opportunity.
 It will deepen your love and appreciation for what your sister is experiencing.
 In other circumstances, you may not have the chance to get to know the expectant parents personally, but you can get to know and love them through your sister.
 As she shares pictures, conversations, and other experiences, you can develop a love for them vicariously.

 - Throw a Welcome Baby Shower.
 This is also something that can be done according to specific circumstances.
 Some expectant mothers like it when their hopeful adoptive couple has a baby shower before the baby comes.
 However, in most circumstances, it seems appropriate to wait until the placement has happened before a shower is thrown.
-But once baby is home, host a shower!
+But once the baby is home, host a shower!
 Welcome the new little one and help her new mother to feel special and loved.
 It can even be a beautiful gesture to include a space for gifts to send to the baby’s birth mother to let her know she is being thought of and loved as well.

 - Set a meal calendar.
 Often, women who become mothers through adoption miss out on the pampering mothers who have biological children receive after they return home with the baby.
 Just because your sister didn’t give birth doesn’t mean she isn’t “recovering.”
 She is still caring for a newborn baby, experiencing sleepless nights, and is sorting through all sorts of conflicting emotions of joy and sorrow that come with placement.
 She needs some pampering.
 Set up an online meal calendar and encourage family and friends to sign up and bring dinners in for a few days.

 - Offer to babysit.
 Your sister will be tired and will most likely crave a night out alone with her husband.
 Offer to babysit for an hour or so while they grab some dinner or a movie.
-The bonus is you’ll get some uninterrupted snuggle time with your new niece or nephew—solidifying your place as favorite auntie.
+The bonus is you’ll get some uninterrupted snuggle time with your new niece or nephew—solidifying your place as your favorite auntie.

 - Love the birth parents.
 Depending on the openness of the adoption, birth parents may be invited to family events such as birthday parties, christenings, baptisms, and even finalizations.
 They may feel out of place at these events.
 Welcome them.
 Sit by them.
 Introduce them to others.
 Talk to them.
 Let them know that they are loved, accepted, and appreciated.
 If the adoption is not that open, you may still be able to write a note of support, appreciation, and love to send to them.
 It will mean so much for them to hear from other members of the family besides the baby’s parents.